EVERY STORY HAS

 Then, during the long drive home, we had an idea.

 We researched camper vans long before our trip to Durango and found nothing that met our basic criteria: affordable, simple and reliable.
 We enjoyed the Element, but it was just too small for two.
 All we needed and wanted was something a bit bigger and that was void of any complexities.
 We had all the camping gear, just no place to put it.
 If only there was a simple camper van to keep us and all of our stuff out of the weather it would have saved the trip.

 It was then when we decided to make a camper van for people like us.

-The van had to be simple, affordable, and usable as a daily driver.
-During our research we were surprised at how long it took to have a camper van custom built, so we decided that whatever we did it couldn't waste any time that could be spent outside.
-So a year and a half later we launched Wayfarer Vans, a simple camper van that can be created within a few weeks of placing the order—and one that leaves more money to be spent on your favorite equipment.
+The kit also had to be affordable and easily installed.
+During our research we were surprised at how long it took to have a camper van built, so we decided that whatever we did, it couldn't waste any time that could be spent outside.
+So, a year and a half later, we launched Wayfarer Vans, a simple, camper van conversion that can be created and installed within a few weeks of placing the order—and one that leaves more money to be spent on your favorite equipment.